Water under your laminate flooring can cause different types of damage. So, how to dry it out?

 The following tips will help prevent water from getting underneath your laminate flooring:

-- Always seal spaces and acclimation gaps in the laminate floor with latex or acrylic latex caulk
+- Always seal spaces and acclimation gaps in the floor with latex or acrylic latex caulk.

-- Wipe and clean water and spills immediately they occur
+- Wipe and clean water and spills immediately after they occur.

-- Always seal the seams of the laminate flooring
+- Always seal the seams of the floor.

-- Cover your laminate flooring with a waterproof floor mat or carpet
+- Put a waterproof mat or carpet over the floor.